atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     HelloWorldData_Msg__alloc()
     HelloWorldData_Msg_free(d,o)

-It also contains an extern variable that describes the data type to the DDS middleware.
+It contains an extern variable that describes the data type to the DDS middleware as well.
 ::

     HelloWorldData_Msg_desc